janelia-flyem/male-cns/templates/dimorphism_overview.md

 ---
-title: Dimorphism
+title: Dimorphism Explorer
 hide:
   - navigation
   - toc
   - tags
 ---

-# :material-gender-male-female: Dimorphism Overview
+# :material-gender-male-female: Dimorphism Explorer

-By comparing the male CNS to the previously published female "FlyWire" connectome[^1], we identified a number of sexually dimorphic neurons.
+By comparing the male CNS to the previously published female "FlyWire" connectome[^1], we identified a number of sexually dimorphic neurons
+(_see the accompanying publication for details_).
 Below you can browse the list of dimorphic and sex-specific cell types grouped by either their cell types, their light-level clone, their hemi-lineage, or their synonym.

 === "By Terminal Type"